lnd3/im-tools/README.md

+# im-tools
-# im-tools - An alternative infomentor interface
+An alternative infomentor interface.

 ## What?
-A bash script tool suite that interfaces with the infomentor system api.
+im-tools is a set of bash scripts that interfaces with the infomentor system api.

 ## Why?
 The primary objective is to enable and make available a frictionless experience when accessing your kid's news feed.